 We currently maintain two compensation plans pursuant to which we issue our common stock to officers and other employees, directors and consultants.
-These are the 2013 Plan and the 2014 Employee Stock Purchase

-Plan, which have been approved by our stockholders.
+These are the 2013 Plan and the 2014 Employee Stock Purchase Plan, which have been approved by our stockholders.
 The 2013 Plan was adopted by our Board in October 2013, and was approved by our stockholders in November 2013, replacing our prior equity compensation plans.
 The 2014 Employee Stock Purchase Plan was adopted by our Board in May 2013 and approved by our stockholders in November 2014, superseding the 1999 Employee Stock Purchase Plan.

-The following table provides information as of as of June 30, 2017 with respect to the shares of the Company's Common Stock that may be issued under the Company's existing compensation plans, plus certain equity awards that the Company assumed in connection with the Company's acquisition of Enterasys.
+The following table provides information as of as of June 30, 2019 with respect to the shares of the Company's Common Stock that may be issued under the Company's existing compensation plans, plus certain equity awards that the Company assumed in connection with the Company's acquisition of Enterasys.
+In August 2019, the Company also assumed certain restricted stock unit awards in connection with its acquisition of Aerohive Networks, Inc.

-Number of

-Number of Wei ghted Securities
+Number of Weighted Number of

+Securities Average Securities

-Securities to be Ave erage Remaining
+to be Issued Exercise Remaining

-Issued Upon Exe ercise Available for
+Upon Price of Available

-Exercise of Pri ce of Future
+Exercise of Outstanding for Future

-Outstanding Issuance
+Outstanding Options, Issuance

-Options, Under Equity
+Options, Warrants Under Equity

-Warrants and rrants Compensation
+Warrants and Compensation

-Plan Category Rights and Rights (4) Pl Plans
+Plan Category and Rights Rights (4) Plans

-Equity compensation plans not approved by security holders 1,282,691(1) \$ 5.30
+Equity compensation plans not approved by security holders 730,703 (1) \$ 5.30

-Equity compensation plans approved by security holders 8,443,258(2) \$ 3.13 9,725,949(3)
+Equity compensation plans approved by security holders 9,723,937 (2) \$ 4.61 18,547,284 (3)

-Totals 10,609,027 9,725,949
+Totals 10.454.640 18.547.284

-- (1) This amount consists of, 1,282,691 options that were outstanding under the Enterasys 2013 Stock Plan that the Company acquired in connection with the acquisition of that company in October 31, 2013.
-For more information on the Enterasys 2013 Stock Plan, see Note 7 to our consolidated financial statements in our Form 10-K for the fiscal year ended June 30, 2017. - (2) Includes 2,612,963 shares issuable upon exercise of outstanding options and 4,313,622 shares issuable upon vesting of outstanding RSUs granted and 1,837,440 maximum shares issuable of PSUs granted under the 2013 Plan. - (3) Includes 7,628,980 shares available for future issuance under the 2013 Plan and 7,784,878 shares available for future issuance under the 2014 Employee Stock Purchase Plan. - (4) The weighted average exercise price does not take into account the shares issuable upon vesting of outstanding RSUs, which have no exercise price.
+- (1) This amount consists of 794,436 options that were outstanding under the Enterasys 2013 Stock Plan that the Company acquired in connection with the acquisition of that company in October 31, 2013.
+For more information on the Enterasys 2013 Stock Plan, see Note 7 to our consolidated financial statements in our Form 10-K for the fiscal year ended June 30, 2019. - (2) Includes 1,217,442 shares issuable upon exercise of outstanding options and 5,244,717 shares issuable upon vesting of outstanding RSUs granted and 2,518,887 maximum shares issuable of PSUs granted under the 2013 Plan. - (3) Includes 8,461,845 shares available for future issuance under the 2013 Plan and 10,085,439 shares available for future issuance under the 2014 Employee Stock Purchase Plan (of which up to 1,223,544 shares were issued with respect to the purchase period in effect as of June 30, 2019, which purchase period ended on August 15, 2019). - (4) The weighted average exercise price does not take into account the shares issuable upon vesting of outstanding RSUs, which have no exercise price.